By Roy Burner - Minister of the Gospel

 And be not conformed to this world; but be transformed by the renewing of your mind, that you may prove what is that good, and acceptable, and perfect, will of God (Romans 12:1-2).

 Spirit of lust does not have to result in an unforgiven state!
-Thank God for His mercy, and the saving grace of the Lord Jesus Christ, His Son, who died that our sins might be purged and made white as snow; to be tossed in the sea of forgetfulness to be remembered no more!
+Thank God for His mercy, and the saving grace of the Lord Jesus Christ, who died that our sins might be purged and made white as snow; one's sins being tossed in the sea of forgetfulness to be remembered no more!

 Such is through first recognizing that one is under the bondage of sin!
 If one is bound by the spirit of lust; through a electronic world that readily makes it available, been made captive to its influence, there is a deliverer!
 Allow Jesus to come into your heart and life; to set you free from the bondage of sin (1 John 1:7-9).